prometheus/proposals/proposals/0074-new-labels-values-api.md

 * **Metrics Explorer / Builder** — a click-based interface for browsing metrics and label dimensions
 * **Metrics Drilldown** — dynamically generating metric panels by iterating over label values

-As environments have grown in active series count, label counts, cardinality, and exploratory user activity, and as the Grafana web application itself has grown in complexity, the existing Prometheus endpoints have increasingly become a limiting factor.
+As environments have grown in series count, label counts, cardinality, and exploratory user activity, and as the Grafana web application itself has grown in complexity, the existing Prometheus endpoints have increasingly become a limiting factor.

 This manifests as performance bottlenecks in the Grafana UI and constrains the implementation of user-requested discovery features, particularly those that require iterative or interactive exploration of large metadata sets.